Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/README.md

 This repository will consist of the following:

 1) Jupyter notebook with notes on the mathematics and theory behind heterochrony.

+* topics include growth model >> sequence model >> compound model >> critical period >> dynamical systems.

 2) reveal.js version of the notebook.